ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![r-cade apple](/blog/2021-09-08-one_day_with_racket/img/21-r-cade_apple.png)

-The recursion act as a loop here: until the coords are not blank, let's retry.
+Recursion acts as a loop here: until the coordinates are not a blank tile, try again.

-When it's ok, we get the result.
-We just make sure to draw one before the start, here we go.
+When it's a blank tile, we get the result.
+We just need to make sure to draw one before the start.
+Here we go.

 #### Collisions

-When the snake meet an apple
+When the snake meets an apple

 - the apple is removed
-- the snake grow
+- the snake grows
-- a new apple pop
+- a new apple pops

-The first and the second step could be a common step: we decide to replace the apple with a snake part.
+The first and second step could be a common step: we decide to replace the apple with a snake part.
-I will change the name of `snake-update-position` to `game-update` that reflect better the situation.
+I will change the name of `snake-update-position` to `game-update` which reflects the situation better.

 ```rkt
 (define (game-update)